bosh/mpf-docs/docs/config/shot_profiles.md

 your base mode in a normal lane-change fashion.
 (Lanes are unlit by default, hit a lane and they light, complete all four lanes for an award.)
-Now imagine you also use those lanes for a skillshot where one of the lanes is flashing and you try to hit it while the skillshot is enabled.
-In this case, you'd have different shot profiles for each mode, perhaps the default profile in your base mode (with unlit->lit states) and a skillshot profile in your skill shot mode (with flashing->complete states).
+Now imagine you also use those lanes for a skillshot where one of the lanes is flashing at a time, and you try to hit the flashing lane while the skill shot is enabled.

+In this case, you'd have different shots and shot profiles for each mode.
+Your base mode might have the default profile (with unlit->lit states) and a skillshot profile in your skill shot mode (with flashing->complete states).
+For our example game we do not want to count the skillshot rollover as a normal rollover, so we add `block: true` to the skillshot profile.
+The skillshot mode is higher priority than base, and is configured to begin on ball start.
+This means it will be the active profile for the player's plunge onto the playfield.

-By default, if the player hits the a lane when the skill shot mode is running, the skillshot profile is the active profile so it's the shot that gets the hit.
-But then when the skill shot mode ends, the lane the player just hit is not lit, since that shot profile was not active when it was hit.
-(In other words, the skillshot blocked the hit event.)
-So if you add `block: false` to your skillshot shot profile, then when the shot is hit when the skill shot mode is running, it will receive the hit and advance the shot from flashing to complete.
-Then the lower base mode will also get the shot, and it will advance its state from unlit to lit.
-The lights for the shot will only reflect the skillshot lights since it's the higher priority, however, you will get *yourshot_skillshot_flashing_hit* and *yourshot_default_unlit_hit* events since both the hits registered because you set the skillshot profile not to block the hit.
+Our player launches, and hits the skillshot lane!
+The skillshot shot moves from flashing to completed, and a moment later the skillshot mode ends, revealing that the shot is now unlit as per the base mode, since the skillshot profile blocked the lower mode processing on the switch.

+If we change the skillshot profile to `block: false` and start again, our player will launch again and hit the lane again, advancing the skill shot to completed as before, but when the skillshot mode ends, it reveals that the rollover lane has also moved to the lit state.
+Following your event log, you'll also see events for both shot hits:
+*yourshot_skillshot_flashing_hit* and *yourshot_default_unlit_hit*

 ### loop: